mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 weight: 90
 ---

-Apps are lightweight, interactive add-ons to Mattermost which use serverless hosting to run without any dedicated infrastructure.
+Apps are lightweight, interactive add-ons to Mattermost which can use any HTTP-compatible hosting mechanism to run without dedicated infrastructure.
 Apps can:

 - Display interactive, dynamic Modal forms and Message Actions.
 - Be written in several different languages.